 Those that have a mixture of simple and complex carbohydrates that come from different sources such as fructose (intermediate absorption), dextrose (fast) and sucrose (fast).
 Example: Energy Up gel.

-With Bcaa'su other amino acids: essential to avoid muscle wasting, in addition combat the feeling of fatigue.
+With Bcaa´s its other amino acids: essential to avoid muscle wasting, in addition combat the feeling of tiredness.
 Some contain Taurine which can relieve cramps, muscle pain and fatigue in endurance sports.
 Example: Energy Boost gel.

-They provide other benefits: in addition to providing energy, some gels have certain ingredients that they get the athlete to get the maximum performance.
-For example, him Pump gel It contains polyphenols that have antioxidant and vasodilator action, protecting the body from oxidative stress, and allowing greater transport of oxygen and nutrients to the muscle.
+They provide other benefits: in addition to providing energy, some gels have certain ingredients that achieve the athlete to achieve maximum performance.
+For example, him Pump gel It contains polyphenols that have an antioxidant and vasodilator action, protecting the body from oxidative stress, and allowing greater transport of oxygen and nutrients to the muscle.

 How to use them?

-Have tested in training the consumption of gels, Never try for the first time in the competition.
+Have tested in training the consumption of gels, never test for the first time in competition.

-30-60g of carbohydrates per hour is recommended, including 90 g in activities over 3 hours.
+About 30-60g of carbohydrates per hour are recommended, including 90g in activities of more than 3 hours.
 That is to say, you can take the first gel at the 45-60 minutes.

-For every gram of ingested carbohydrates we should eat around 10 parts of water, that is, if a gel contains 30g of carbohydrates, we must accompany it with 300ml of water, However, there are gels that have a higher proportion of water to avoid so much fluid intake during exercise.
+For every gram of carbohydrates ingested we should ingest about 10 parts of water, that is, if a gel contains 30g of carbohydrates, we must accompany it with 300ml of water, however, there are gels that have a higher proportion of water to avoid so much fluid intake during exercise.
 Example: Hydro Energy gel.

 The recommendable thing is take them every 45-60 minutes.
-The speed at which you are able to digest and process the gels plays an important role in the frequency with which you must take them, so you must be careful not to overload the stomach.
+The speed at which you are able to digest and process the gels plays an important role in how often you should take them, so be careful not to overload your stomach.

 The other aspect to keep in mind is that You can train your gastrointestinal tract.
-Therefore, if you consume gels in training, especially at fixed intervals as you do in competition, your body will learn to tolerate more gels.
+Therefore, if you consume gels in training, especially at fixed intervals just as you will in competition, your body will learn to tolerate gels more.